Streets and Squares

 Brest, Karl Marx Str.
 Brest, Karl Marx Str.

-The red brick house saw 2 world wars.
+This red brick house saw 2 world wars.

 More in the project "Old and New Brest"